CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_virtual_machine.html.markdown

 * `config_name`:(string) The configuration name for this VM.
 This maybe the same as the guest hostname.
 * `connection_state`:(string) Shows if virtual machine is connected to vCenter.
 Values are Connected, Disconnected, Orphaned, Inaccessible, and Invalid.
 * `cpu_hot_add_enabled`:(bool) Indicates if the capability to add CPUs to a running VM is enabled.
+* `cpu_utilization`:(float) Average CPU utilization percentage derived as a ratio of CPU used to CPU allocated.
+The value is calculated whenever inventory is performed.
 * `create_time`:(string) The time when this managed object was created.
 * `default_power_off_type`:(string) Indicates how the VM will be powered off (soft, hard etc.).
 * `dhcp_enabled`:(bool) Shows if DHCP is used for IP/DNS on this VM.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `folder`:(string) The folder name associated with this VM.
 * `guest_state`:(string) The state of the guest OS running on this VM.
 Could be running, not running etc.* `Unknown` - Indicates that the guest OS state cannot be determined.* `NotRunning` - Indicates that the guest OS is not running.* `Resetting` - Indicates that the guest OS is resetting.* `Running` - Indicates that the guest OS is running normally.* `ShuttingDown` - Indicates that the guest OS is shutting down.* `Standby` - Indicates that the guest OS is in standby mode.
-* `hypervisor_type`:(string) Type of hypervisor where the virtual machine is hosted for example ESXi.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor running on the HyperFlex cluster is Cisco HyperFlex Application Platform.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
+* `hypervisor_type`:(string) Type of hypervisor where the virtual machine is hosted for example ESXi.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `identity`:(string) The internally generated identity of this VM.
 This entity is not manipulated by users.
 It aids in uniquely identifying the virtual machine object.
 For VMware, this is MOR (managed object reference).
 * `instance_uuid`:(string) UUID assigned by vCenter to every VM.
 * `inventory_path`:(string) Inventory path to the VM.
 Example - /DC/vm/folder/VMName.
 * `is_template`:(bool) If true, indicates that the entity refers to a template of a virtual machine and not a real virtual machine.
 * `memory_hot_add_enabled`:(bool) Adding memory to a running VM.
+* `memory_utilization`:(float) Average memory utilization percentage derived as a ratio of memory used to available memory.
+The value is calculated whenever inventory is performed.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) User-provided name to identify the virtual machine.